OP-TEE/optee_os/documentation/interrupt_handling.md

 receive IRQ that are supposed to be handled by normal world.
 When secure world receives an IRQ it has to be forwarded to normal world for processing.

+For ARM GICv3 mode, foreign interrupt is sent as FIQ which could be handled by either secure world (aarch32 Monitor mode or aarch64 EL3) or normal world.
+ARM GICv3 mode can be enabled by setting `CFG_ARM_GICV3=y`.

+The following descriptions take ARM GICv2 mode as the example.

 # The monitor
 The monitor manages all entry and exit of secure world.
 To enter secure